 This adds a dramatic and fitting perception, although our team is often weary after full days of activity, the discoveries we find literally shore up our weary bodies and lift our spirits on journeys homeward.
 In historic trucks weaving wildly downwards often in dim evening light, clutching ancient trophies, our team already planning for the next stage of our journey homeward.

-Back in the the United Kingdom we consider once again each fossil ammonite.
+Back in the United Kingdom, we consider once again each fossil ammonite.
 We review each ammonite and access each individual before finally deciding which base will be required.
 What material shall be best employed and what accent shall be created to ultimately exhibit the best of the extinct fossil ammonite shell.

 Our team have different skill bases along this journey from excavation to presentation.
 In selecting which ammonites should receive a type of mount, this will enhance the fossils desirability and complement the preservation and skill of the preparatory work of each fossil.

-From the Cambrian period some five hundred and fifty million years ago the cephalopods appear in the fossil records, here the development of the ammonites began among the Cephalopoda group.
+From the Cambrian period some five hundred and fifty million years ago the cephalopods appear in the fossil records, here the development of the Ammonites began among the Cephalopoda group.
 The ammonite group would develop so rapidly and diversely that ammonites soon became profuse in our oceans.
-A passage of text from the sixteenth century when early settlers first reached the shores of Newfoundland alights to how sailors viewed that the sea boiled with cod fish and they felt it would be possible to walk out to sea on the backs of tumultuous shoals of large cod breaking the surface of the water.
+A passage of text from the sixteenth century when early settlers first reached the shores of Newfoundland alights to how sailors viewed that the sea boiled with codfish and they felt it would be possible to walk out to sea on the backs of tumultuous shoals of large cod breaking the surface of the water.
 That image has stayed with the author and is one way to imagine the seas at the peak of the ammonites development.
-Could this have also been the scene in a crowded shallow sea filled with these whorled shells of the ammonites.
+Could this have also been the scene in a crowded shallow sea filled with these whorled shells of the Ammonites.

 The ammonite reign has been one of the most prolific journeys of our planet.
 Ammonites outnumbered all other types of animal for millions of years through their rise and to their ultimate extinction in the Mesozoic era.
 Read about these palaeontological theories and facts in our web pages.
 When the study of rocks first began in earnest in the 17th and 18th centuries, it was thought that fossil ammonites were profuse in the fossil record.
-Eventually it became widely accepted they had existed through many periods and survived mass extinctions to be a dominate life force, eventually the ammonites would also become resigned to extinction in the late Cretaceous period, the last period of the Mesozoic era.
+Eventually it became widely accepted they had existed through many periods and survived mass extinctions to be a dominant life force, eventually, the ammonites would also become resigned to extinction in the late Cretaceous period, the last period of the Mesozoic era.